 The Management Risk Committee ("MRC") is the main forum for the monitoring of the Company's risk profile, exposures and trends.
 The MRC is chaired by the Company's Chief Risk Officer ("CRO") who, via the CRO Report, provides an overview of the Company's risk exposures against the risk appetite approved by the Board, including any developments in the internal and external environment which could have an impact on the Company's ability to meet its strategic objectives.
+The MRC is supported by the Actuarial Review Working Group ("ARWG") as described in section 3.6 Actuarial Function.

-Full composition of the MEC, MIC and MRC is noted below, including standing invitees.
+Full composition of the MEC, UPC, MIC and MRC is noted below, including standing invitees.

-Management Committee Membership MEC MRC MIC UPC Resolution Re Executives Chief Executive Officer С M С M Chief Financial Officer M M M M Chief Operating Officer M M M M Chief Risk Officer M С M (Acting) Chief Investment Officer M Head of Compliance M M M M Head of Pricing С M Head of Reinsurance Operations Non-executive functions (actuary, finance, I operations) Group Executives ı Group CFO Group Chief Risk Officer and Actuary I Group Chief Investment Officer
+Management Committee Membership

+MEC UPC MIC MRC

+Resolution Re Executives

+Chief Executive Officer С Μ С М

+Chief Financial Officer М М М М

+Chief Operating Officer М М М М

+Chief Risk Officer М М М С

+(Acting) Chief Investment Officer - I Ι М

+Head of Corporate Services М S S S

+Head of Pricing - С - -

+Head of Reinsurance Operations - М - -

+Non-executive functions (actuary, finance, operations) - - - I

+Group Executives

+Group CFO - - -

+Group Chief Risk Officer - - - I

+Group Chief Investment Officer - - I -

-C = chair; M = member; I = standing invitee
+C = chair; M = member; I = standing invitee S = Secretary

-3.1.4 Remuneration Policy and Practices
+Remuneration Policy and Practices 3.1.4